Our Favorite Dog-Friendly Outings for Spring

 11. Bond with Bingo in Burnsville

 Treat your best friend to an afternoon adventure at Alimagnet Dog Park, a seven acre, off-leash enclosure with a recently expanded space for petite pooches.
-When dinnertime hits, head over to Burger Jones for an evening of patio dining.
-Their menu features a range of options from classic and build-your-own burgers to their famous “Sortaburgers,” suitable for a variety of dietary preferences and restrictions.
+When dinnertime hits, head over to Ineffable Brewing where they offer a dog-friendly patio and serve up a variety of crowlers and growlers, wine, seasoned pretzels, sandwiches, tacos, pasta dishes, wings, tenders, and ribs.

 11. Find Fido-Friendly Lodging